denniswong12/mars-rover-challenge/README.md

 ## What's Next?

 With some modifications, it is possible to add the following features to the system:
-- User can add Obstacles.
+- User can add other types of Obstacles.
+    - How to implement: In ExplorerService.cs, add commandCenter.AddObstacles("New Obstacle Type"); after commandCenter.AddObstacles("Rocks");
 - Rover acknowledge after receiving an instruction.
     - How to implement: Modify class Vehicle and return acknowledgment after receiving any instructions.
-- Rover able to move backward/sidewards.
+- Rover able to move fly/backward/sidewards.
-    - How to implement: Modify class UserInterface to accept user input of backward/sidewards instructions, modify class CommandCenter to verify those new instructions as valid input and modify class Vehicle to carry out those instructions.
+    - How to implement: Modify class UserInterface to accept user input of fly/backward/sidewards instructions, modify class CommandCenter to verify those new instructions as valid input and modify class Vehicle to carry out those instructions.
 - Different shapes of plateau
     - How to implement: Modify class Plateau
 - Support different types of vehicles.
     - How to implement: Add a new subclass for the new vehicle and inherit from base class Vehicle.
 - Visual UI.
-- Flying Rover.
+    - How to implement: Modify class UserInterface to draw the Plateau to console.